 (4) Unless the dealer referred to in the order shows to the State Administrative Tribunal within the time specified in the order sufficient cause to the contrary, the order, after proof of service as required by section 32O, shall be made absolute.

 [Section 32K inserted by No. 4 of 2002 s.
 57; amended by No. 55 of 2004 s.
 780; No. 69 of 2006 s.
-25.]
+25; No. 58 of 2010 s.
+46.]

 32L.
 State Administrative Tribunal may restrain use of trust accounts of deceased dealer

-(1) Where the State Administrative Tribunal is satisfied, on the application of the Board, that a licensed dealer has died, the State Administrative Tribunal may restrain the personal representative, and the former employees, agents and bankers, of the deceased dealer, and the employees and agents of those bankers, from dealing in all or any of the trust accounts of the deceased dealer, subject to such terms and conditions as the State Administrative Tribunal thinks fit.
+(1) Where the State Administrative Tribunal is satisfied, on the application of the Commissioner, that a licensed dealer has died, the State Administrative Tribunal may restrain the personal representative, and the former employees, agents and bankers, of the deceased dealer, and the employees and agents of those bankers, from dealing in all or any of the trust accounts of the deceased dealer, subject to such terms and conditions as the State Administrative Tribunal thinks fit.

-(2) The State Administrative Tribunal may order that the Board —
+(2) The State Administrative Tribunal may order that the Commissioner —

 (a) take possession of the money constituting a trust account of the deceased dealer or, where the case requires, the balance of such moneys;

-(b) credit the money or balance to a separate agency special purpose account established for the Board under section 16 of the Financial Management Act 2006; and
+(b) credit the money or balance to a separate agency special purpose account established for the Commissioner under section 16 of the Financial Management Act 2006; and

 (c) deal with those moneys according to law.

-(3) The State Administrative Tribunal may, on the application of the Board, or any person interested, give such directions as the State Administrative Tribunal thinks fit for the payment by the Board of any part of the moneys credited to the separate agency special purpose account under the order.
+(3) The State Administrative Tribunal may, on the application of the Commissioner, or any person interested, give such directions as the State Administrative Tribunal thinks fit for the payment by the Commissioner of any part of the moneys credited to the separate agency special purpose account under the order.

 [Section 32L inserted by No. 4 of 2002 s.
 57; amended by No. 55 of 2004 s.
 780; No. 77 of 2006 s.
-17.]
+17; No. 58 of 2010 s.
+50.]

 32M.
 Discharge or variation of orders under section 32K or 32L